MusicDin/kubitect/docs/user-guide/configuration/cluster-nodes.md

       ...
 ```

-Each node type has two subsections, `default` and `instances`.
+Each node type has two subsections: `default` and `instances`.
-Instances represent an array of actual nodes, while defaults provide the configuration that is applied to all instances of a certain node type.
+The instances subsection represents an array of actual nodes, while the default subsection provides the configuration that is applied to all instances of a particular node type.
 Each default value can also be overwritten by setting the same property for a specific instance.

 ```yaml